 Mr. Meiners has more than 30 years of experience in Industrial Hygiene laboratory services with BV/Maxxam legacy companies.
 Matt has a B.A. in Chemistry from St. Olaf College, and is Board Certified in Industrial Hygiene (CIH).
 Matt is responsible for client relationship management, business development and technical consulting for the pharmaceutical business segment.
 His areas of expertise include industrial hygiene, occupational toxicology, API sampling/analysis, and process containment.
 Matt was one of the original principle authors of the Good Practice Guide, “Assessing the Particulate Containment Performance of Pharmaceutical Equipment”, published by the International Society of Pharmaceutical Engineers (2005).
 Matt has been an active participant and speaker for ISPE, the Occupational Toxicology Roundtable, the British Occupational Hygiene Society and the American Industrial Hygiene Association, and is widely regarded within Pharma as an expert resource in the areas of analytical chemistry, process containment assessment and pharmaceutical industrial hygiene.

-Contact Jeffrey Voepel about Maxxam ChemoAlert hazardous drug surface sampling for USP 800 compliance.
-Since 2001, Jeffrey has specialized in environmental health and safety (EHS) consulting with a focus on contaminated building risk management.
-He has worked on complex projects world-wide for premier clients in the power, chemical, oil & gas and pharmaceutical sectors.
+Contact Jeffrey about hazardous drug surface sampling for USP 800 compliance.
+Jeffrey has a BSc. in Business Administration from the University of Bath and a MSc. in Environmental Impact Assessment from the University of East Anglia in the United Kingdom.
+Since 2001, Jeffrey has specialized in industrial hygiene consulting with a focus on contaminated building risk management.
+Jeffrey has worked on complex projects worldwide for premier clients in the power, chemical, oil & gas and pharmaceutical sectors.
+Current, Jeffrey is responsible for project management and customer service at the pharmaceutical industrial hygiene laboratory in Lake Zurich.

 Management Experience: 12 years